Documentation

 Match bt(k : ) → Match bt

 Go back up inside bt by k steps.
-FIXME: instead of Nat, use Fin like we do in PathIn.rewind.
+TODO: to correctly do this, replace Nat with a Fin like we do in PathIn.rewind.
+For that we need Match.length and maybe Match.toHistory first.

 Equations